AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_web.md

     └── yarn.lock
    ```

-2. Run one of the following commands to add chat-uikit to your project.
+2. Run one of the following commands to add the Chat UIKit to your project.

-   To add the uikit using npm:
+   To add the UIKit using npm:

    ```shell
    npm install chat-uikit --save
    ```

-   To add the uikit using yarn
+   To add the UIKit using yarn

    ```shell
    yarn add chat-uikit